AMC reinstates Chris Hardwick as host of Talking Dead following investigation

 Hardwick will continue his work on Talking Dead starting with the August 12 episode, according to Comic Book.
 AMC's Talking with Chris Hardwick will also reportedly air again.

 Last week, Disney fired Guardians of the Galaxy director James Gunn for a series of old tweets making light of pedophilia and child rape.
-On Monday, Rick and Morty co-creator Dan Harmon deleted his Twitter account after a controversial 2009 sketch video depicting him molesting a baby doll reemerged.
+On Monday, Rick and Morty co-creator Dan Harmon deleted his Twitter account after the reemergence of a controversial 2009 sketch video depicting him molesting a baby doll.
 Cartoon Network's Adult Swim forgave him.

 Discuss: AMC reinstates Chris Hardwick as host of Talking Dead following probe